We are ISA, the Socio-Environmental Institute

 arrow-next

-Ciro Gomes (Minister of National Integration), Marina Silva (Minister of the Environment) and Blairo Maggi (Governor of MT).
+Ciro Gomes (Minister of National Integration), Marina Silva (Minister of the Environment) and Blairo Maggi (Governor of Mato Grosso do Sul).
 Sustainable BR-163 Meeting

 triangle 2002

-Expeditions to Terra do Meio (PA) result in a proposal for an ecological mosaic of the Xingu
+Expeditions to Terra do Meio (PA) result in proposal for Xingu ecological mosaic

-At the request of the Ministry of the Environment, ISA prepared a socio-economic and environmental diagnosis of Terra do Meio, in the south of Pará, to present alternatives for the region.
-He suggested the creation of a mosaic of Conservation Units, due to the enormous diversity that the region harbors and the threats that land grabbing represents.
-Among the proposals was the creation of the Riozinho do Anfrísio, Iriri and Xingu extractive reserves, which began to be created in 2005.
+At the request of the Ministry of the Environment, ISA prepared a socioeconomic and environmental assessment of Terra do Meio, in southern Pará, to present alternatives for the region.
+It suggested the creation of a mosaic of Conservation Units, given the region's enormous diversity and the threats posed by land grabbing.
+Among the proposals was the creation of the Riozinho do Anfrísio, Iriri, and Xingu extractive reserves, which began to be created in 2005.

 2003